Some links in this post may be affiliate links

 Echeveria derenbergii like other Echeveria are non-toxic to humans and pets as indicated by ASPCA.
 They are safe to grow indoors.

-Echeveria derenbergii does not require regular repotting as it has a small root system, therefore, repot it only when root-bound.
+Painted Lady Echeveria does not require regular repotting as it has a small root system, therefore, repot it only when root-bound.
 Pruning is necessary to keep the plant neat and tidy as well as discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth and avoid lopsided growth.